zpl-zak/DZMLang/README.md

 ## Credits
 *  **Hal Abelson's, Jerry Sussman's and Julie Sussman's Structure and Interpretation of Computer Programs** (MIT Press, 1984; ISBN 0-262-01077-1; known as SICP) book.
-* **NOTE**: ctime is a time-tracking utility which measures build times. ctime was developed by [Casey Muratori](https://twitter.com/cmuratori), more info about ctime utility can be found here: [Youtube](https://www.youtube.com/watch?v=LdMHyGxfg6U).
-This project is using modified Linux version by [mmozeiko](https://github.com/mmozeiko).

 ## Copyright
 * DZMLang is licensed under the **Apache 2 License**, see LICENSE for more information.